Firice1269/Firic/extensions/firic/README.md

 ## Using Firic

 Firic does not have a REPL (but it will in the future).
-Instead, to run any Firic code, you must create a file with the `.fi` file extension, then run the `main.lua` file with the path of the Firic file as a string (the `firic.bat` (Windows) and `firic.sh` (Linux) files do this).
+Instead, to run any Firic code, you must create a file with the `.fi` file extension, then run the `main.lua` file with the path of the Firic file (the `firic.bat` (Windows) and `firic.sh` (Linux) files do this).